-With the new year right around the corner, you’ve likely already finalized a plan for your business next year or are about to get the planning process going.
-Making plans is incredibly important for helping your company execute corporate strategy, but you will need a solid foundation to stand on.
+You’ve likely already finalized a plan for your business for this year, but due to unexpected changes, many companies are now finding it necessary to adapt their plans.
+Making plans is incredibly important to help your company execute corporate strategy, but you will need a solid foundation to stand on.
 Whenever you implement a new plan or strategy, take a moment to make sure you have a sound footing with a little preparation.

 6 Pillars for a Solid Foundation